Fiji New Year Ideas: How to Spend New Year’s Eve in Fiji© FijiPocketGuide.com

 Entertainment usually involves live bands, dancers, water splashing, a countdown to the New Year and fireworks.
 The events are alcohol-free making them family-friendly and a great event for all ages.

 To continue the party into the early hours, there are a number of nightclubs and bars in both Nadi and Suva.
-You’ll find most bars in Suva down Victoria Parade, while you’ll find the likes of Ed’s Bar, The Bounty Bar and more on Queen’s Road.
+You’ll find most bars in Suva down Victoria Parade, like Traps and O’Reilly’s, while in Nadi’s suburb of Martintar, you’ll find the likes of Ed’s Bar, Hive, Loafers and more on Queens Road.
+We also recommend checking out the hotel bars on the beachfront of Wailoaloa in Nadi, which often have DJs and an awesome vibe from dusk to midnight.
 Find out more in our Guide to the Fiji Nightlife.

 Plus, check out more things to do in Nadi and more things to do in Suva.